turingschool/frontend-mod-1-prework/section1/reflection.md

 #### 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?

-A variable is a storage place for information.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A variable is a storage place for information.

-Sometimes a chunk of information is very long and complicated, so while we want to use it many times, we don't want to have to remember it/write it all out every time.
-For instance, maybe a star is 12478457882895828829945992882 lightyears away, and I need that number to figure out the distance of other stars, figure out my space travel ETA, figure out how bright the star will seem to me, etc. But I don't want to re-type that number every time!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Sometimes a chunk of information is very long and complicated, so while we want to use it many times, we don't &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;want to have to remember it/write it all out every time.
+For instance, maybe a star is &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;12478457882895828829945992882 lightyears away, and I need that number to figure out the distance of other stars, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;figure out my space travel ETA, figure out how bright the star will seem to me, etc. But I don't want to re-type &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;that number every time!
 Instead, I can give it a simple name:
-`var starDistance = 12478457882895828829945992882`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`var starDistance = 12478457882895828829945992882`
-Then, when I want to use that value again, I just have to remember to type the variable name 'starDistance'.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then, when I want to use that value again, I just have to remember to type the variable name 'starDistance'.

 #### 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?

-*Strava* app
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Strava* app

 ```
 var activityType = [string]